mark-andrews/firr01/readme.md

 # Slides, notes, data

 Slides for the workshop are available [here](https://mark-andrews.github.io/firr01/slides.html).
 Some related notes, which elaborate on the content covered in the workshop are [here](https://mark-andrews.github.io/firr01/ten_step_guide_to_R.html).
 The data files that we will use are available [here](https://github.com/mark-andrews/firr01/tree/master/content/data).

+# Videos

+The three 2hr sessions will be video recorded.
+These videos will be hosted on Vimeo, but will be password protected.
+The password will be sent by email to add attendees.
+The page with the links to the videos is [here](recordings.md).
+The videos will be hopefully available to view within 1 hour of the end of each session.